sanchayd/ethereum_contracts/README.md

 The `DailyNewsNFT` smart contract provides the following key functionalities:
 - `mintNewsNFT`: Allows users to mint a new NFT by providing a headline and a link to the full article.
 The function assigns a unique token ID to each minted NFT and stores the metadata associated with it.
+- `getNewsNFTsByDate`: Retrieves all the NewsNFTs minted for a specific date.
 - `tokenURI`: Retrieves the metadata URI for a given NFT token ID.
 The metadata includes the headline, article link, and timestamp of the minted NFT.
 - `ownerOf`: Returns the owner address of a specific NFT token ID.
 - `supportsInterface`: Checks if the contract implements a specific interface, following the ERC721 standard.